zijie-cai/Image-based-Maze-Generator-and-Solver/README.md

 **Note:** To successfully run the code, you **must** complete the installation and setup steps.

 ## 🏃‍♂️ How to Run
+Step-by-step guides for both generating mazes and solving them are available in the Jupyter Notebooks (`Generator.ipynb` and `Solver.ipynb`).

-Simply clone or download the repository.
-Open `Generator.ipynb` to run the maze generator and `Solver.ipynb` to run the maze solver.
+1. Clone or download the repository.
+2. Open the corresponding Jupyter Notebook files (`Generator.ipynb` for maze generation and `Solver.ipynb` for maze solving).

 ## 🌟 Features
 - Maze Image Generation